-The Brandt/Angus impoundment is a multi-purpose off channel flood control project combining both flood control and environmental enhancement features through Wetland Reserve Program (WRP).
-Building this project directly relates to the management plan in reducing downstream flooding, improving water quality and working towards improving the natural resources of the District.
-It became operational in 2012 and it occupies approximately 1.5 sections of land (960 acres) 3.5 miles southeast of Angus in Polk County.
-The impoundment can hold 5,213 acre-feet of water (3,968 acre feet of gated and 1,245 of un-gated to the emergency spillway) from a calculated 7.26″ of runoff.
+The Brandt Angus Coulee (BAC) impoundment is a multi-purpose off channel flood control project combining both flood control and environmental enhancement features through Wetland Reserve Program (WRP).
+Construction began in 2012.
+Building this project directly relates to the the District’s Watershed Management Plan in reducing downstream flooding, improving water quality and working towards improving the natural resources of the District.
+It became operational in 2013 and it occupies approximately 1.5 sections of land (960 acres) 3.5 miles southeast of Angus in Polk County.
+The drainage area above the project is about 14.4 square miles.
+The impoundment can hold 5,213 acre-feet of water (3,968 acre feet of gated and 1,245 of ungated to the emergency spillway) from a calculated 7.26″ of runoff.

 In addition, the District was able to utilize the Natural Resource Conservation Service Wetland Restoration Program (WRP) to offset land acquisition costs.
 Over 575 acres were enrolled into a conservation easement at a savings of over $450,000 to the project.
-Restoration of wetlands relates to the District’s management plan by increasing quality wetlands.
+Restoration of wetlands relates to the District’s Watershed Management Plan by increasing quality wetlands.

-The primary purpose of the Brandt/Angus project is to reduce flood damages downstream, reduce the frequency of summer storm flooding of agricultural land and to restore/maintain/enhance the natural stream habitat in the Brandt Angus Coulee.
-Secondary features are to provide for environment enhancement features such as wet prairies, stream restoration and water quality benefits.
-Secondary goals include reducing peak discharges, flood stages, and flood duration in the Angus/Oslo subwatershed and the legal drainage systems downstream to the Red River of the North.
+The primary purpose of the BAC project is to reduce spring flood damages downstream, reduce the frequency of summer storm flooding of agricultural land and to restore/maintain/enhance the natural stream habitat.
+Secondary features are to provide for environment enhancement features such as wet prairies, water quality benefits, reducing peak discharges, flood stages, and flood duration in the Angus/Oslo subwatershed and the legal drainage systems downstream to the Red River of the North.